adloky/smalls/english/all-dorothys-adventures-in-oz.md

 They moved on again, creeping slowly up.
 Their journey was almost over, for in a short time they reached a small cave from which there was no further outlet.

 They did not realize their ill fortune at first, for they saw a ray of sunshine through a small crack in the roof of the cave, far overhead.
 That meant that their world — the real world — was not very far away.
-But when the adventur- ers looked more carefully around them they discovered that they were in a strong prison from which there was no hope of escape.
+But when the adventurers looked more carefully around them they discovered that they were in a strong prison from which there was no hope of escape.

 "We’re almost on earth again," cried Dorothy, "for there is the sun — the most beautiful sun that shines!" and she pointed at the crack in the distant roof.